napari/docs/docs/naps/8-telemetry.md

 ## Privacy assessment

 During the preparation of this NAP we assume that none of the collected data will be presented in a form that allows to identify a single user or identify a research area of user.
-We also select a set of data that will be collected to minimize the possibility of reval of fragile data, but it is impossible to guarantee that it will not be possible to identify a single user (for example checking plugins combination).
+We also select a set of data that will be collected to minimize the possibility of revealing fragile data, but it is impossible to guarantee that it will not be possible to identify a single user (for example by checking installed plugin combinations).

-Because of this, we decided to not publish raw data and only show aggregated results.
+Because of this, we propose to not publish raw data and only show aggregated results.
 The aggregation will be performed using scripts.
-Napari core-devs will access raw data only when there will be some errors in the aggregation process.
+Napari core devs will access raw data only if there are errors in the aggregation process.

 We also will publish a list of endpoints for each level of telemetry, so the given level of telemetry could be blocked on the organization level (for example by the rule on the firewall).